Seussical: Act II

 In the jungle, Horton is put on trial for the crimes of "talking to a speck, disturbing the peace, and loitering... on an egg" ("The People Versus Horton the Elephant").
 Aided by Gertrude, Horton makes his best case, but Judge Yertle the Turtle finds him guilty.
 He orders Horton remanded to the "Nool Asylum for the Criminally Insane" and the clover destroyed in a kettle of hot "Beezle-Nut" oil.
 Desperate, Horton encourages the Whos to make as much noise as possible to prove their existence, but the animals do not hear them.
 Jojo finally uses his Thinks to conjure a new word, "Yopp", which he shouts loudly enough to reach the animals' ears.
 Convinced at last, the animals repent and promise to help protect the Whos, and Horton is acquitted.
 Jojo is accepted by his parents and the rest of Who-ville as "Thinker Non-Stop" for saving their planet.
 Horton's egg hatches into a tiny flying "Elephant-Bird", amazing everyone, but dismaying Horton, who panics at the thought of flying progeny.
 Gertrude reassures him that they can raise the child together, and they agree to do so.

-With the story finished, the Cat returns to close the show with ("Finale - Oh, the Thinks You Can Think!"), then vanishes along with the scenery, leaving only his hat and Jojo, who is now the Boy again.
+With the story finished, the Cat returns to close the show ("Finale - Oh, the Thinks You Can Think!"), then vanishes along with the scenery, leaving only his hat and Jojo, who is now the Boy again.
 The Boy picks the hat up, dons it, and says, "Seuss!"

 During a curtain call, the company performs a number based on Green Eggs and Ham ("Green Eggs and Ham").

 Cast

 † In the Broadway production and the 1st US National Tour, the role of Jojo was alternated by two actors.

+‡ While the character of The Once-ler was cut from his track after Boston, Eddie Korbich was still a part of the Broadway in the rest of his ensemble track.